 -The last Convocation of the academic year is a special program honoring the University's outstanding students.
 In addition to awards presented by each of the colleges and schools, other awards are presented for athletics, student life and the president's office.

-- This yearly tradition is a campus-wide variety show that allows students to showcase their talents.
+- This yearly tradition held in the Spring is a campus-wide variety show that allows students to showcase their talents, sponsored by the Student Programming Board.

 Late Nite Breakfast